-When young physicians participate in an OMI Program they leave equipped with state-of-the- art medical information, tips and tricks from the most experienced specialists and a network of colleagues and mentors whom they may call on for the rest of their careers for advice and support.
+When young physicians participate in an OMI Program they leave equipped with state-of-the- art medical information, tips and tricks from the most experienced specialists, and a network of colleagues and mentors whom they may consult for the rest of their careers for advice and support.
 This makes them ideally qualified to take on leadership positions in their own countries for the benefit of their patients.
-Below are some success stories, which are representative of hundreds more alumni whose careers were positively impacted by the Open Medical Institute.
+Below are some success stories, which are representative of hundreds of alumni whose careers were positively impacted by the Open Medical Institute.

 Arsen Torosyan, MD

-»Armenia is a country in transition where challenges in healthcare should be addressed on all levels.
-As Minister of Health I have a tough task now, which I have accepted for the future of my country.
-The OMI Seminars and Observerships are unique in the way they are organized and carried out.
+“Armenia is a country in transition where challenges in healthcare should be addressed on all levels.
+As the Minister of Health, I have a tough role, which I have accepted for the future of my country.
+The OMI seminars and observerships are unique in the way they are organized and carried out.
 They have a great impact on fellows’ professional development, networking skills, and – most importantly – on the vision of what the future of healthcare should look like.
-I am glad that I had the opportunity to participate in an OMI Seminar.«
+I am glad that I had the opportunity to participate in an OMI seminar.”

 Rahima Gabulova, MD